Visitor Policies & Rules

 - Unleashed pets

-- Alcoholic beverages, except as authorized for organized events
+- Fires, tents, grills, and alcoholic beverages, except as authorized for organized events

 - Bicycle use in areas other than the Bellefonte Central Rail Trail and roads